VH-EAU. de Havilland Canada DHC-2 Beaver. c/n 646.

-Third of four aircraft ordered new by Qantas Airways Ltd
+This was the third of four aircraft ordered new by Qantas Airways Ltd - ?

 Built by de Havilland Aircraft of Canada Ltd, Downsview, Toronto, Ontario, Canada